-.
+Other scientists emphasise that such doomsday scenarios may be hundreds of years in the future.

 A. Other scientists suggest that worst-case scenarios are unlikely to happen due to improved technology.

 B. Certain scientists claim these events are exaggerated and may never happen as described.